mbj/morpher/README.md

 Status
 ------

-This library is in spike mode.
+This library is in "moving to MDD from spike mode".

 ### Mutation coverage